TedTschopp/tedt.org/_work-in-progress/Social Combat.md

 ### Using Techniques

 Whenever you roll a Deception or Persuasion conflict test to Influence your opponent, you may roll bonus dice from a Specialty that corresponds with the technique.
-The Difficulty is equal to your opponent’s Intrigue Defense.
+The Difficulty is equal to your opponent’s **Engagement** Defense.
 A successful test influences an amount determined by the technique you used (usually equal to your rank in an ability) times your degree of success.

 ### Techniques Defined

-On your turn, you may use any of the following techniques during an Intrigue.
+On your turn, you may use any of the following techniques during an **Engagement**.
 You need not choose the same technique each exchange and may select a different technique that best matches how you portrayed your character during the exchange.
 Each entry describes the technique, the amount of Influence a successful conflict test generates, applicable specialties, and finally, the Consequences gained when you defeat your opponent.
 For a summary of these features, see taBle 8–3: teChniQueS.

-These techniques are fairly broad and open to some interpretation, based largely how to achieve the desired effect of the Intrigue: so if you are offering an exchange, it’s likely a Bargain, whereas if you are making a reasoned argument, then it’s an effort to Convince, and so forth.
-Work with the Narrator to agree upon which technique suits your approach to the Intrigue and the desired outcome.
+These techniques are fairly broad and open to some interpretation, based largely how to achieve the desired effect of the **Engagement**: so if you are offering an exchange, it’s likely a Bargain, whereas if you are making a reasoned argument, then it’s an effort to Convince, and so forth.
+Work with the Narrator to agree upon which technique suits your approach to the **Engagement** and the desired outcome.

 | Technique | Influence       | Persuasion Specialty | Deception Specialty |
 |-----------|-----------------|----------------------|---------------------|